UK rail industry

 - Passenger, freight and track services - details of the organisations that make up the UK rail industry

-- Other transport links - other organisations involved in rail, including government and European bodies
+- Transport links - for other organisations involved in rail, including government and European bodies

 You may also be interested in how the RDG is organised.